-The accompanying supplementary information contained in the schedule of changes in accumulated funds for future major repairs and replacements and in the schedule of operating fund revenue and expenses - budget and actual, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management.
+The supplementary information in the schedule of changes in accumulated funds for future major repairs and replacements and in the schedule of operating fund revenue and expenses - budget and actual is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
 The supplementary information has been subjected to the review procedures applied in our review of the basic financial statements.
 We are not aware of any material modifications that should be made to the supplementary information.
 We have not audited the supplementary information and do not express an opinion on such information.